chilts/pg-patcher/README.md

 Therefore, the only place the database patch level should be is in the database itself.
 This module does that.

+## Patch Files ##

+Patch files are just a set of statements that you'd like to perform on the database.
+These could be creation, altering, dropping of tables, functions, trigger or whatever else Postgres allows.
+It could also be adding application data to the database or manipulating various colums.
+It's entirely up to you.

+pg-patcher just makes sure that the ```property``` table is updated to the current patch level you specified, once all patches have been sucessfully applied.

 ## The First Forward and Reverse Patch ##

 The first patch ```patch-0-1.sql``` should create a property table and set the ```patch``` key to ```1```.
 The first